 You love animals.
 That’s why you chose to become a vet.

-But perhaps you’re looking for more people to walk through your vet shop.
+But perhaps you’re seeking more people to walk through your vet shop.

 Are you missing out on patients?

 Do you post to social media regularly?
-Do you share updates about your work to a Facebook page maybe?
-Or maybe even pics to Instagram?
+Do you share updates about your work to a Facebook page, maybe?
+Or perhaps even pics to Instagram?

 Have you ever wondered what the return on investment is for your shares?